nokernel/Prebid.js/modules/optableRtdProvider.md

 ### Configuration

 This module is configured as part of the `realTimeData.dataProviders`.
-We recommend setting `auctionDelay` to 50 ms and make sure `waitForIt` is set to `true` for the `Optable` RTD provider.
+We recommend setting `auctionDelay` to at least 50 ms and make sure `waitForIt` is set to `true` for the `Optable` RTD provider.

 ```javascript
 pbjs.setConfig({